 Before you get your Building and Pest Inspection, it is important to know the areas that are not inspected in a building and pest inspection.
 Our qualified building and pest inspectors have extensive experience in the building industry and are very knowledgeable about building, structure, building hazards and identifying maintenance issues.
-They are also experienced pest controllers specialising in termite inspections and management.
-Specialists in other fields that you might want to also get advice on for your new home purchase could include plumbers, electricians, swimming pool technicians, air conditioning technicians, smoke alarm technicians.
+They have also experienced pest controllers specialising in termite inspections and management.
+Other specialists that you may consider asking for advice before purchasing your new home are plumbers, electricians, swimming pool technicians, air conditioning technicians and smoke alarm technicians.

-By knowing what we do not inspect beforehand, this will allow you to make the necessary arrangements with other inspectors, electricians and tradespeople so every aspect of your home can be examined.
+By knowing what we don’t inspect beforehand, you are able to make the necessary arrangements with other inspectors and tradespeople so that every aspect of your home can be examined.

 1) Electrical wiring